atlarge-research/opencraft-tutorial/README.md

 The final exercise in this tutorial involves modifying Opencraft's behavior by modifying its source code.

 You first need to download Maven, the toolchain used to compile Opencraft's source code.
-You can do so be executing the following commands:
+You can do so by executing the following commands:

 ```
 cd